 Have you travelled in Madrid?
 What do you think are the best ways to discover the city?

-Note: This post was written in collaboration with Expedia.
-My trip to Spain was made possible by the Tourism Office of Spain.
+Note: My trip to Spain was made possible by the Tourism Office of Spain.
+Opinions here are always my own.